 Bin Packing Problem: We have a finite number of bins, where each bin has a fixed capacity S. There are n items.
-The size of the i^{th} item is s_i .
+The size of the $i^{th}$ item is $s_i$ .
 We need to pack the items in bins without exceeding any bin's capacity.
-The objective is to minimize the number of bins and find an optimal mapping between items to bins.
+The objective is to minimize the number of bins and find a mapping between items to bins such that we use the least number of bins.

 Set Partition Problem: Consider a set S of numbers.
-Find a subset whose sum is equal to a given value T (if it exists).
+Find a subset whose sum is equal to a given value T.